dogzy123/dota-team-manager-simulator/README.md

 ## Main Idea :

-If you are interested in Dota 2 and it's professional games - this game is for you!
+If you are interested in Dota 2 and competitive games - this game is for you!
 Your role is to be a manger of a your own DOTA 2 team.
 As a manger you can:

 * Create a team.